JDoades/Intune-Web-Shortcut-Adder/readme.md

 1

-In the install command put the following (but change the purple mash and shortcuturl to where you want it to go to) (don't include the back ticks...)
+In the install command put the following (but change the purple mash and shortcuturl to where you want it to go to) (if you're reading this in  a plain text reader, don't include the back ticks...
+If you're reading in a markdown reader, nice!)

 ```